 You can experience that true Jeopardy! feeling as you’re responding, just like the contestants on the real show!
 The exciting “Double Jeopardy!” round is even giving you 6 (six) extra clues on weekdays, plus Sports Jeopardy! and Teen Jeopardy! on Sundays.

-To start, simply say these words “Alexa, open Jeopardy” and start playing.
+To start, simply say the words “Alexa, open Jeopardy,” and start playing.
 So if you want to enjoy more than 35 seasons of one of the most-watched quiz shows, enable this skill on Alexa and start playing today!

 Question of the Day

 Every day, Alexa’s “Question of the Day” skill will pose new trivia questions for you.
-It may be about science or literature, or arts and entertainment, You can collect points, earn bonus questions, play against other players, and learn new things, every single day!
+It may be about GED science or literature, or arts and entertainment; you can collect points, earn bonus questions, play against other players, and learn new things, every single day!